This Handbook contains everything you need to know about this Secret Compass Adventure Academy expedition to Panama.

 It is advised that you book a flexible flight ticket that can be changed or refunded if the expedition dates are changed or if it is cancelled for any reason.
 See our online Terms and Conditions.

-You need to be at the course meeting point in downtown Panama City at 0830 on the 23rd July and the course officially ends on your return to Panama City on the 3rd August.
-In case of delays, we do not recommend booking flights to leave any earlier that the morning of the 4th August although food and accommodation for the night of the 3rd is your responsibility for maximum flexibility.
+You need to be at the course meeting point in downtown Panama City at 0900 on the 02 June and the course officially ends on your return to Panama City on the evening of the 14 June.
+In case of delays, we do not recommend booking flights to leave any earlier that the morning of the 15 June.

 Travel insurance that provides cover for emergency repatriation in case of a medical emergency is compulsory for all expeditions.
 You should be aware that many standard insurance policies may not cover you adequately for all aspects of a remote expedition and so we strongly recommend that you purchase a suitably designed insurance policy.
 Secret Compass cannot comment on the suitability of your cover so if you are in any doubt please contact your policy provider and ask them to confirm that you are covered to our minimum standard (below).